-One branch of Traditional Chinese Medicine is exercise.
+One branch of Traditional Chinese Medicine is exercise, like Tai Chi and Qi Gong.
 Exercise is thought of differently in China, especially historically, than we typically consider nowadays in our country.

 Using Our Bodies Vs. Our Minds